Skip to main content

 Whether you're updating configuration files or ensuring specific lines are present or absent, lineinfile provides a straightforward way to automate these tasks.

-We'll start with an overview of the module's syntax and usage, then dive into practical examples that illustrate its capabilities.
+We'll start with an overview of this Ansible module's syntax and usage, then dive into practical examples that illustrate its capabilities.

 What is Ansible Lineinfile Module?